BOS-Bae/Balance-indirect-reciprocity/README.md

 <img src="https://github.com/BOS-Bae/Balance-indirect-reciprocity/blob/main/fig/Baxter_Wu.png" width="400" height="250"/>

-We conducted the finite size scaling for the Baxter-Wu model, and checked that our code identified the universality class of Baxter-Wu model well.
+We conducted the finite size scaling for the Baxter-Wu model, and checked that our code identified the universality class of Baxter-Wu model properly.

-Available functions for the codes are in 'MonteCarlo.jl' in same directory.
+Available functions for the codes are in 'MonteCarlo.jl' within same directory.

 ## Eigenvector

 * eig_nr.jl : code for diagonalization of transition matrix, where there is no self-loop.

-* L6_eig.cpp : code (Stern Judigng rule) for conducting power-method instead of diagonalization.
+* L6_eig.cpp : code (Stern Judigng rule) for conducting power-method including self-loop.

-* L4_eig.cpp :  code (L4 rule) for conducting power-method instead of diagonalization.
+* L4_eig.cpp :  code (L4 rule) for conducting power-method including self-loop.

 ## LTD, Heat_bath_Heider